olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 Next, let's install a package ([NumPy](https://numpy.org/)).
 There are a few different approaches.

-One way to install packages into your conda environment is to build packages from source using [pip](https://pip.pypa.io/en/stable/).
+One way to install packages into your conda environment is to use [pip](https://pip.pypa.io/en/stable/).
+Although pip can install pre-compiled binaries like conda, it can also be used to build packages from source.
 This approach is useful if a specific package or package version is not available in the conda repository, or if the pre-compiled binaries don't work on the HPC resources (which is common).
-However, building from source means you need to take care of some of the dependencies yourself, especially for optimization.
-In Frontier's case, this means we need to load the `openblas` module.
 Pip is available to use after installing Python into your conda environment, which we have already done.

 >>  ---
 > NOTE: Because issues can arise when using conda and pip together (see link in [Additional Resources Section](#refs)), it is recommended to do this only if absolutely necessary.
 >>  ---

+Building from source means you need to take care of some of the dependencies yourself, especially for optimization.
+In Frontier's case, this means we need to load the `openblas` module.
 To build a package from source, use `pip install --no-binary=<package_name> <package_name>`:

 ```bash